projetmbc-tools/for-dev/src2prod/readme/example-used.md

 The example used for this short tutorial
 ----------------------------------------

-We will consider a fictitious development project `MockProject` with the following tree structure where the `about.yaml` file is important to talk to `src2prod`.
+We will consider a fictitious development project `MockProject` with the following tree structure where the optional `about.yaml` file is important to talk to `src2prod`.

 ~~~
 + MockProject